Azure/azure-sdk-for-python/sdk/maps/azure-maps-timezone/README.md

 ### Create and Authenticate the MapsTimezoneClient

 To create a client object to access the Azure Maps Timezone API, you will need a **credential** object.
-Azure Maps Timezone client also support two ways to authenticate.
+Azure Maps Timezone client also support two ways to authenticate:

+1. Authenticate with subscription key credential
+2. Authenticate with Azure Active Directory credential

-#### 1. Authenticate with a Subscription Key Credential
+#### Authenticate with a Subscription Key Credential

 You can authenticate with your Azure Maps Subscription Key.
 Once the Azure Maps Subscription Key is created, set the value of the key as environment variable: `AZURE_SUBSCRIPTION_KEY`.